YurinDoctrine/adbloat/README.md

 ## Important

-Comment/Uncomment packages name where you mightn't want it to be uninstalled
+Comment/Uncomment packages name where you mightn't want it to be uninstalled.